yo-main/akingbee/README.md

 # akingbee.com
 A website for beekeepers !

-This is a website that is still under construction.
-There is enough to make it usefull but many more features are to be added.
+This is an amator website I have built for my family.

-This website has been created as a CS50 final project.
+I use this website as a playground for me and as a way to support Bees as we need them !